-Special Use Permit Activity in Maricopa County
+Special Use Permit Decisions in Maricopa County

 Special Use Permit is one of the most actively tracked zoning topics in Maricopa County, AZ.
 ZoneWire has analyzed 7 council meetings and detected 40 instances of special use permit activity.
 Below are the most recent discussions.